How To Use Excel for Accounting in 2023 [+Free Templates]

 Using Excel to Track Cost of Goods Sold

-The main challenge of inventory accounting is determining the cost of inventory on-hand at the end of the year versus the cost of inventory sold during the year, also known as cost of goods sold (COGS).
+The main challenge of inventory accounting is determining the cost of inventory on hand at the end of the year versus the cost of inventory sold during the year, also known as the cost of goods sold (COGS).
 Tracking COGS is crucial in determining net income.
-With our COGS tracker, you can compute the most recent COGS balance of a particular inventory item and determine individual inventory gross profits or cost per unit.
+With the COGS tracker I designed, you can compute the most recent COGS balance of a particular inventory item and determine individual inventory gross profits or cost per unit.

-The computation of inventory ending balance and COGS depends if you’re using the average cost (AVCO) method or first in, first out (FIFO) method.
-For our free template, we use the AVCO method because implementing the FIFO method in Excel requires complex functions.
+The computation of inventory ending balance and COGS depends on whether you’re using the average cost (AVCO) method or the first-in, first-out (FIFO) method.
+In the template I created, I used the AVCO method because implementing the FIFO method in Excel requires complex functions that some end users might not fully grasp.

 Using Excel to Create Amortization Schedules

 A loan amortization schedule shows you the schedule of payments, the amount of interest you pay, and the amount that gets deducted from the principal balance.
-You can use the amortization table to record monthly interest expense and update loans payable in the books.
-Most accounting software doesn’t have an amortization schedule feature.
-Our Excel template can help you prepare journal entries to update account balances.
+You can use the amortization table to record monthly interest expenses and update loans payable in the books.
+Most accounting software don’t have an amortization schedule feature.

 Importing Data From QuickBooks Online Into Excel